 How much does it cost for a country or territory to participate in TALIS?

-It is too early to provide costs for the next full cycle.
-To note, in addition to participation in the main survey (i.e. lower secondary schools), there are additional costs for for participation in any optional modules.
+Estimated costs for TALIS 2030 can be found in the TALIS 2030 brochure.
+To note, in addition to participation in the core survey (i.e. lower secondary schools), there are additional costs for for participation in any optional modules.

-Participants from the EU/EEA should be aware of the possibility of financial support by the European Commission for the cost of participation in the main survey.
+Participants from the EU/EEA should be aware of the possibility of financial support by the European Commission for the cost of participation in the core survey.

 In addition to the above international costs, the costs for the national implementation of the programme are borne entirely by participants.
 Participants are also required to cover the costs for international travel to attend the TALIS Governing Board meetings (optional for partner countries and territories) and the national project manager meetings.